Cuba is Not Its Beaches or Its Whores

 La Cueva

-To get to La Cueva is a bit of a hike because it’s situated in a mountain hill.
-On your way up there are small impromptu stands that sell Cancháncharas at 1,25 CUCs, which is less than half of the price inside the club for the same drink, so take advantage of that.
+To get to La Cueva, you’ll need to hike a bit because it’s on a mountain.
+On your way up, there are small impromptu stands that sell Cancháncharas for 1,25 CUCs, which is less than half the price inside the club for the same drink.
+So take advantage of that.

 La Bodeguita del Medio